AI4Food/AI4FoodDB/README.md

 If you have any questions, please contact us at ruben.tolosana@uam.es, or enrique.carrillo@imdea.org

 ## License
-This project is licensed under a Creative Commons Attribution 4.0 International License.
-See license file at `LICENSE.md`.
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/, the `LICENSE.md` file, or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.